Tonyloyt/Customer-Complaints-Analysis/README.md

 1. Improve data collection: Collect more detailed data related to customer interactions, preferences, and feedback to enhance the model's predictive power.

-2. Explore additional features: Experiment with generating new features based on the existing data to capture more information about customer behavior and preferences.
+2. Feature Scaling & Explore additional features: Normalising the range of features because are varying in degrees of magnitude, range and units.
+Experiment with generating new features based on the existing data to capture more information about customer behavior and preferences.

 3. Incorporate external data sources: Consider integrating external data sources such as demographic data or social media sentiment analysis to augment the existing transaction history data.